TEXT THE DOJO — Info • Videos • Free Intro Class

 The goal is to get you functional in self-defense very quickly and to give you the peace of mind of knowing you have real skills you can use if you need to.
 You are also given tutorial videos for each Core 5 module so you can reference them on your phone or computer and get up to speed even faster.

-Do you teach weapons?
+Do you teach weapons -Use and defense?

 Yes.
 We teach all the primary weapons defenses, particularly defending against knives, clubs, baseball bats, pistols, and rifles.
 It is very difficult to be bare-handed against someone with a weapon, but there are skills that work very effectively in those situations.
 All of our students who have had to defend against a weapon have been 100% successful.